 Figure 2: Measured wafer bow in microns after III-Nitride HEMT epitaxial deposition on 150mm silicon.
-Initial GaNpowIR Device Focus As has been previously reported ^[2], the initial GaNpowIR products from International Rectifier will be low voltage (30V) dc-dc power stage modules.
-This approach is different from many commercial efforts which focus on the obvious advantages of GaN based power devices at higher voltage ratings above 600V^[3,6,7].
-Though the distinct ad-vantage of low voltage GaN based HEMTs is not as obvious in terms of specificon-resistance, it is important to note the it is the R(on)Qsw FOM which is critical to many of the low voltage applications.
-In this regard, the GaN HEMTs are expected to achieve more than an order of magnitude improvement over state of the art silicon devices within the next 5 years ^[2].
-Quantitatively, this means a R(on)Qg device performance of less than 4 mohmnC compared to next generation silicon FOM of 45 mohmnC.
+It is for these reasons that International Rectifier has developed its GaNpowIR technology platform using GaN-on Si hetero-epitaxy and device fabrication processing that can be performed in a standard modern silicon CMOS manu-facturing line with little modification to equipment or process discipline.
+It is this approach that allows this technol-ogy platform to provide power devices with compellingly superior performance/cost FOMs compared to silicon which will promote widespread adoption.
+Initial GaNpowIR Device Focus As has been previously reported [2], the initial GaNpowIR products from International Rectifier will be low voltage (30V) dc-dc power stage modules.
+This approach is different from many commercial efforts which focus on the ob-vious advantages of GaN based power devices at higher voltage ratings above 600V[3,6,7].
+Though the distinct ad-vantage of low voltage GaN based HEMTs is not as obvious in terms of specific-on-resistance, it is important to note the it is the R(on)\Qsw FOM which is critical to many of the low voltage applications.
+In this regard, the GaN HEMTs are expected to achieve more than an order of magnitude improvement over state of the art silicon devices within the next 5 years [2].
+Quantitatively, this means a R(on)\Qq device performance of less than 4 mohm\nC compared to next generation silicon FOM of 45 mohm\nC.
 Barriers Overcome One of the most fundamental challenges to the commercialization of GaN based power devices is the development of cost effective, high yielding, high throughput III-Nitride epitaxial processes on large diameter silicon wafers.
 It is well established that silicon is the substrate of choice for commercial GaN based power devices.
-The intrinsic mis-match in both lattice constant and thermal coefficient of expansion with the requisite III-Nitride epitaxial films causes threading dislocations, as well as significant in excessive wafer bow and plastic deformation (cracks) in the films.
+The intrinsic mis-match in both lattice constant and thermal coefficient of expansion with the requisite III-Nitride epitaxial films causes threading dislocations, as well as significant macroscopic film stresses, which result in excessive wafer bow and plastic deformation (cracks) in the films.
 These issues have been addressed by engineering the proprietary epi-taxial film growth on standard thickness 150mm <111> silicon wafers to both eliminate most of the threading dislo-cations, resulting in 10°cm-2, predominately edge dislocations for 2μm thick films (comparable to similar thickness films grown on SiC), as well as compensating for the stresses due to thermal coefficient mismatches.
-These result in a high quality device layer, as demonstrated by the excellent electron Hall mobility of >2000cm2/Vs achieved in the 2 dimensional electron gas formed at the interface between the thick GaN buffer layer and the overlying AlGaN bar-rier layer, as shown in Figure 1.
-In addition, the resulting wafer bow is well within the
+These result in a high quality device layer, as demonstrated by the excellent electron Hall mobility of >2000cm/Vs achieved in the 2 dimensional electron gas formed at the interface between the thick GaN buffer layer and the overlying AlGaN